The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 2. What does it mean for an effect to be "auth-dependent," and how does `currentUser` in a dependency array achieve this?
 3. Why do we pass `currentUser` as a prop rather than using global state?
 4. What is the adapter pattern, and why split fetch helpers into domain-specific files instead of one large file?
-5. How does conditional rendering let a single-page app show different views for logged-in vs. logged-out users?
+5. How does conditional rendering (ternary and `&&`) let a single-page app show different views and protect UI elements based on auth state?

 ## Key Concepts